The History Of Miniskirts

 This next dress is actually from Topshop – although it is new, it has quite a 60s look to it:

 And, it is also super easy to find old patterns at op-shops or charity shops that are from the 60s.
 You can also find reproduced patterns at craft stores (in NZ the best shop to go to is Spotlight).
 This dress is made from a reproduced Simplicity pattern from the 60s:

 Mod-dresses are super easy to make because they are pretty much just a tunic or a piece of material with arm holes.
 I sometimes cinch them in at the waist, just for a bit of shape.
 I have 2 more of these dresses.
-One white with black polkadots and another white one with multicoloured polkadots.
-I’m thinking of making one that is just for winter, as the ones I have already are not suitable for winter.
+One white with black polka-dots and another white one with multicoloured polka-dots.
+I’m thinking of making one that is just for winter, because the ones I have already are not suitable for winter.